-For new construction or major renovation Projects, the Baseline Conditions shall be equal to the kW load during the applicable Performance Hours of equipment meeting the level of efficiency required by:
+For new construction or major renovation Projects, the Baseline Conditions shall be equal to the kW load during the applicable EE Performance Hours and winter performance hours of equipment meeting the level of efficiency required by:

-- (1) Applicable State code or Federal product efficiency standard, or - (2) Standard practices, provided the EE Resource Provider can document the standard practices in the M&V Plan, if there are no applicable State codes or Federal product efficiency standards.
+- 1. Applicable State code or Federal product efficiency standard, or - 2.
+Standard practices, provided the EE Resource Provider can document the standard practices in the M&V Plan, if there are no applicable State codes or Federal product efficiency standards.